S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Background and Preliminary

 where $\mathcal{L}$ is the loss function designed to induce the targeted misclassification.
 In line with the established protocol \cite{logit}, we employ the gradient-based method, TMI \cite{evading2019dong,momentum2018dong}, as the baseline for date-free attacks:

-Here, The step size $\alpha$ and perturbation budget $\epsilon$ are configured to 2/255 and 16/255, respectively.
-The momentum accumulation decay factor $\mu$ is set to 1 \cite{momentum2018dong}, and a 5$\times$5 Gaussian kernel \cite{evading2019dong} $\bm{W}$ is used for TI.
+The step size $\alpha$ and perturbation budget $\epsilon$ are configured to 2/255 and 16/255, respectively.
+The accumulation decay factor $\mu$ is set to 1 for momentum $\bm{g}$ \cite{momentum2018dong}, and a 5$\times$5 Gaussian kernel \cite{evading2019dong} $\bm{W}$ is used for TI.
 We adopt the margin-based cross-entropy loss \cite{marginangleT} and the attack iteration is extended to $T=900$ (compared to 300 in previous work) in keeping with the increased diversity afforded by the most advanced transformation methods $\mathcal{T}$.